 Even these headlines were inaccurate.

-The research they quoted included diet aids, weight loss aids, supplements, and detox supplements, which made up the vast majority of supplement ER admissions (35% of these 23,000 were diet and energy pills).
+Research that they quoted included diet aids, weight loss aids, supplements, and detox supplements, which made up the vast majority of supplement ER admissions (35% of these 23,000 were diet and energy pills).

 They included laxatives and all forms of supplements in this 23,000.